ravi-rajakumar/Zombie-Simulator/README.md

 ## Synopsis

 This is a web application for simulating interacting populations of humans and zombies.
-It should mathematically model such behaviors as:

-- Herding *
-- Queueing *
-- Learning *
-- Fight and flight *
-- Idling *
-- Boredom *
-- Fear vs. Aggressiveness *
-- Selflessness
-- Friendship
-- Stamina, rest and recovery *
-- Sleep *
-- Communications and knowledge transfer *

-'*' = behaviors that are currently experimentally implemented

 The application's purpose is to enable users to see what outcomes are produced based on various starting conditions and baseline assumptions about the populations' behaviors and physical constraints.
 Users can then test hypotheses about the relative advantages of specific characteristics by experimenting with different starting conditions.
 There are various game-like objectives that could arise from this framework, including:

 - Achieving equillibrium
 - Eradicating the zombies
 - Minimizing human casualties

+Currently it experimentally implements mathematically modeling of the following behaviors:

+- Herding
+- Queueing
+- Learning
+- Fight and flight
+- Idling
+- Boredom
+- Fear vs. Aggressiveness
+- Selflessness
+- Stamina, rest and recovery
+- Sleep
+- Communications and knowledge transfer

+The following real world dynamics and behaviors are planned enhancements:

+- Long-term friendship and loyalty
+- Physical obstacles, shelter and hiding
+- Global state changes based on events (ie. telecomms knocked out)

 ## Controls